leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 This makes it possible to track and evaluate performance without putting pressure on your staff or interfering with their work.
 And because you automate specific tasks, it also makes better use of each persons' unique talents.

-For example, a route planner can focus more of his time on building better delivery strategies, and less time [**mapping routes with multiple stops**](https://elogii.com/blog/mapping-multiple-delivery-stops/).
+For example, a route planner can focus more of his time on building better delivery strategies, and less time mapping routes with multiple stops.

 That can lead to a better quality of work, better work conditions, and less inconsistency and inertia in output, as well.

-# 14. Dismissing delivery and shipping accuracy.
+## 14. Dismissing delivery and shipping accuracy.

-Delivery accuracy is a major concern for fulfillment.
+Delivery accuracy is a major concern for fulfilment.
 It is closely linked to order accuracy or the perfect order measurement.

 Monitoring [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) like this one allows you to identify inaccuracies in the delivery process.
 It lets you keep track of failed deliveries, mistaken orders, returns, and damaged goods, and determines the success rate of your delivery teams.